NOAA-ORR-ERD/orr-conda-recipes/README.rst

 conda build-all
 ---------------

+**NOTE:** we're really not doing this anymore -- conda-forge is handling most packages for us -- so doing them as a one-off is fine.

 To build all the packages, you can use Phil Elson's lovely conda-build-all tool:

   conda build-all is a conda subcommand which allows multiple distributions to be built (and uploaded) in a single command.

 https://github.com/SciTools/conda-build-all